 The map must have a legend/scale for determining distance and must be attached to the original COE.
-For moves where distance of 20 miles is unclear, the map must show the start point, the end point, and the route taken.
+Maps attached to COEs must show the starting point, the end point, and the route taken.
+Electronically calculated mileage is also acceptable in lieu of a scale.
 Records managers are responsible for ensuring that the maps are properly labeled.

 Districts are required to have a map with district boundaries available to recruiters.
 Districts can also utilize online mapping tools (e.g., Google Maps, Alaska Community Database Online) if a physical map is unavailable.
-Instructions on how to use the Alaska Schools & Education Map from the Alaska Community Database Online (CDO) from the State of Alaska's Community Database Online (dcra-cdo-dcced.opendata.arcgis.com/) can be found starting on page 146.
+Instructions on how to use the Alaska Schools & Education Map from the Alaska Community Database Online (CDO) from the State of Alaska's Community Database Online (dcra-cdo-dcced.opendata.arcgis.com/) can be found starting on page 161.

 Recruiters should consult the district's records manager for the district policy regarding uploading attachments like maps.
 While it is the records manager's responsibility to ensure attachments are in place before submitting the COE for MEO review, these attachments can be uploaded by either the recruiter or records manager.
-For more information on Uploading Attachments, refer to page 98.
+For more information on Uploading Attachments, refer to page 106.